nasa/fmdtools/_sources/docs/Development Guide.rst.txt

 You can use the glossary as a reference to understand basic simulation and analysis concepts in fmdtools.

 .. glossary::
+	:sorted:

 	Function
 		A piece of functionality in a system which has its own defined behavior, modes, and flow connections, and may be further instantiated by a :term:`component architecture` or :term:`action sequence graph`.
 In general, functions are the main building block of a model defining how the different pieces of the system behave.
-Functions in fmdtools are specified by extending the :class:`fmdtools.define.block.function.Function` class.
+Functions in fmdtools are specified by extending the :class:`~fmdtools.define.block.function.Function` class.

 	Flow
 		A data structure which connects functions--traditionally energy, material, or signal.
-Defined using the :class:`fmdtools.define.flow.base.Flow` class.
+Defined using the :class:`~fmdtools.define.flow.base.Flow` class.

 	Role
 		A defined attribute of an fmdtools class which refers to a user-defined (or default) subclass of a corresponding fmdtools data structure.
-For example, Blocks have the container `Block.s` (for state) which may be filled by a subclass of :class:`fmdtools.define.container.state.State`.
+For example, Blocks have the container `Block.s` (for state) which may be filled by a subclass of :class:`~fmdtools.define.container.state.State`.

 	Internal Flow
-		A flow object that is internal to a :class:`fmdtools.define.block.function.Function` which is not present in the overall model definition.
+		A flow object that is internal to a :class:`~fmdtools.define.block.function.Function` which is not present in the overall model definition.

 	Model
 		A simulation that defines system behavior.
 Models contain functions and flows, their graph connections, parameters related to the simulation configuration, as well as methods for classifying simulations.